Peer2Panel/Peer2Panel-ecosystem/README.md

 # The Peer2Panel(P2P) Ecosystem
-This repository contains the Smart contracts of the P2P ecosystem (NFT, marketplace, collateralized loans and stable coin).
+This repository contains the Smart contracts of the P2P ecosystem (NFT, marketplace, collateralized loans and stable coin), and also the detaisl about the SolarT pricing model.

-All contracts are upgradables and allow for gassless transactions
+##Smart contracts:
 - **SolarT**: Minting, Burning and handling all SolarT NFT informations
 - **MarketPlace**: Listing and buying SolarT tokens
-- **FungibleSolar**: Collateralized loans and Stable coin backed by SolarTs
+- **FungibleSolar**: Collateralized loans and Stable coin backed by SolarTs All contracts are upgradables and allow for gassless transactions

-## Run contract test test
+### Run contract test test
 To compile and test the contracts (nodejs and hardhat), you might need the following libraries:
 - npm install hardhat
 - npm install @nomiclabs/hardhat-ethers